rolling-scopes-school/js-fe-course-en/modules/js-basics-2/README.md

 2. **Control Flow**: Loops, such as for, while, and do-while loops, control the flow of your application.
 They allow you to repeat a block of code a specified number of times or until a certain condition is met.
-This can significantly reduce code redundancy and improve performance.
+This can significantly reduce code redundancy and improve the performance.

 3. **Interaction with API Data**: While working with data from APIs, loops enable developers to iterate through data sets, apply transformations, and generate dynamic UI elements.